 The organic pesticide azadirachtin has also shown promise when used as a foliar spray.
 However, it only works when the pest comes into direct contact with it so it’s best to bring in a professional who has the spray equipment necessary to get full coverage of all trees on your property.

 One method that’s gaining attention is to use trap trees.
 By removing all but a few of the most attractive (to SLF) male Trees of Heaven on a property, the pest is forced to feed on the remaining trees.
 These can then be treated with a systemic insecticide that kills all SLF who feed on the trap trees.
 Although the pesticides known to be effective against SLF are toxic and non-selective (they kill other insects too, including beneficial insects and pollinators), using trap trees reduces the total amount of insecticide used in comparison to other approaches.
 For best results, apply the insecticide in June through August.

 Efforts are underway to quarantine and contain SLF before it spreads and does more damage.
 Here’s what to do in Pennsylvania and New Jersey.

-Anyone who finds the insects or egg masses outside quarantined areas should report sightings to email@example.com.
+Anyone who finds the insects or egg masses outside quarantined areas should report sightings to firstname.lastname@example.org.
 Include photos, if possible, to help confirm the sighting.
 Suspect specimens can be submitted to the department’s headquarters in Harrisburg or to any of its six regional offices.
 Specimens in isopropanol or rubbing alcohol can be submitted to county Penn State Extension offices.
-You may also call the Invasive Species Report Line at 1-866-253-7189.
+You may also call the Pennsylvania SLF hotline at 1-888-4BADFLY.
 Please provide details, including the location of the sighting, and your contact information.
 Calls may not be returned immediately, as call volume is high.